ahmedssabir/GenderScore/README.md

 output
 ```
 a man sitting on a blue motorcycle in a parking lot,  object-gender_score: 0.3145708898422527
+a woman sitting on a blue motorcycle in a parking lot, object-gender_score: 0.27773833243385865
 ```
 <!--
  ```